TourmalineCore/inner-circle-documentation/code-style/api-code-style.md

 This document outlines the code style guidelines for API services.

+Super useful giudelines o

-## Run, Debug, and Test in Dev Container VSCode/Codespaces
+## Develop in Dev Container VSCode/Codespaces

 This section contains insructions on how to run, debug, and test the API in Dev Container in VSCode and GitHub Codespaces.

+Super useful guidelinse about C#/.NET development in VSCode available [here](https://code.visualstudio.com/docs/csharp/introvideos-csharp) and all its other chapters of C# section.

 By default `db` and `mock-server` start at Dev Container startup.
 Thus, the only thing you need to do is to run the API itself.